Montenegro entry requirements for Malaysia passport holders

 Proof of departure from Montenegro

-Immigration officers at Podgorica and Tivat airports routinely ask for a return or onward ticket.
-Have a printed or digital copy of your flight booking ready — they check this before stamping you in.
+Immigration at Podgorica and Tivat airports routinely asks for a return or onward ticket.
+Budget airlines like Ryanair and Wizz Air check this at check-in.
+Have a printed or digital copy of your outbound booking ready.

 Recommended